mojitocoder/guide-to-react/README.md

   ```

 18. Manipulate the DOM with React refs
-  + `React.useRef()` is a hook that can be used to get reference access to, and to manipunate DOM
+  + `React.useRef()` is a hook that can be used to get reference access to, and to manipulate DOM
   + 3 steps to use it:
     + declaration, i.e. `const refDOM = React.useRef()`
     + marking the React component, i.e. `<div ref={refDOM}></div>`